Accessibility

 Homebound Services

-The Greenville County Library System's Homebound Service helps Greenville County residents, who are otherwise unable, gain access to library materials.
-Recipients of the library's Homebound Service are adults who cannot provide their own transportation because of a disability and do not have a care provider to help check out library materials for them.
-For the safety of staff and patrons, pickup and drop-off of Library materials will be provided in a way that minimizes contact.
+The Greenville County Library System's Homebound Service delivers items to Greenville County residents, who are unable to gain access to the Library System's physical collection.
+Eligible recipients of Homebound Services are adults who cannot provide their own transportation because of a disability and do not have a care provider to help check out materials for them.

 Homebound Services delivers to: